ranbureand/sitefolio/_projects/garbage-ad.markdown

 preview_image: 'garbage_ad_00.jpg'

-excerpt: 'The series of pictures is a reflection on the redundancy and omnipresence of the image in our society.'
+description: 'The series of pictures is a reflection on the redundancy and omnipresence of the image in our society.'
 exordium: 'The series of pictures is a reflection on the redundancy and omnipresence of the image in our society.'

 published: true